Tools of the Trade

 As an economic development organization, the more businesses use our programs, the more business there will be.
 How?
 All fees and interest generated through these programs go right back into ABCD to help other businesses grow and market the community for new investment.
 When businesses and banks partner with us, you are helping to reinvest in your community.

 Among our many program options, the most utilized “Core 4” programs include 1) SBA 504, 2) the Pennsylvania Industrial Development Authority (PIDA) program, 3) Enterprise Zone (EZ) revolving Loan Fund and 4) the USDA Intermediary Relending Program (IRP).
 The SBA 504 program can provide an expanding small business fixed rate financing for 10 or 20 years for land acquisition, site improvements, machinery and equipment purchases.
 The PIDA program can provide up to $2.25 million of fixed rate financing for a variety of business expansion needs to include working capital.
 For businesses located in an Enterprise Zone, which includes all the City of Altoona and Logan Township, the EZ can provide flexible loan amounts with rates matching the PIDA program for land or building purchases, equipment and working capital.
 Finally, the USDA IRP program focuses on more rural areas providing loans up to $150,000 at a maximum fixed rate of 4.5 percent.
+This is the way to go if you need cash for a small business.
 Often these programs can complement the other to round out a highly-competitive source of working and investment capital.

 Beyond the “Core 4,” ABCD can utilize tax exempt financing, tax credit programs and other revolving loan funds to develop a highly-customized approach.
 It is about business and the community.
 When you consider your next business or equipment investment, think of both.
 For more loan and financing information contact Paul Cooney at firstname.lastname@example.org.